Haroenv/dzello-dot-com/site/content/about.md

 I was born in Rockford, Illinois, a mid-sized industrial town halfway between Chicago and Madison on Interstate 90.
 I graduated from the University of Illinois at Urbana-Champaign in 2004 with a degree in Computer Science, but my love of programming had already shifted from deciphering algorithms to crafting web sites.
 In 2007 I moved out to San Francisco, California and joined my first startup in 2009.

 Today I live in Paris with my wife Estelle.
 We love to cook, do yoga together and travel to San Francisco to see our friends, especially late in August.
-We like to accumulate experiences rather than things and we carry matching, aesthetically pleasing coffee mugs so we don't have to use disposable cups.
+We like to accumulate more experiences than things and we carry matching, aesthetically pleasing coffee mugs so we don't have to use disposable cups.

 !["Josh and Estelle at Burning Man"](/images/josh-estelle-burning-man-2017.jpg)